abhik/pebl/docs/src/install.rst

 Installation
 =============

 Unfortunatly, installing pebl is not a one-stop process although it should take no longer than a few minutes.
 If you experience any problems, please contact me at abhikshah@gmail.com.

+Pebl is known to run on Linux and Mac OSX and should also run on Windows and any platform that supports Python 2.5 and numpy.
+Pebl depends on the following packages:

+ * Numpy: tested with version 1.0.4 but should work with other recent versions
+ * Pydot: tested with version 1.0.2
+ * Matplotlib (optional): tested with version 0.91.2 but should work with other recent versions
+ * Graphviz (optional): any recent version of dot and neato
+ * IPython1 (optional): curently, require r2815 from svn trunk
+ * boto (optional): any recent version

 Install Python 2.5